kshedden/goglm/README.md

 __goglm__ supports estimation of generalized linear models in Go.

-An example of the most basic usage is as follows:
+A basic usage example is as follows:

 ```
 glm := NewGLM(NewFamily("binomial"), data)